Thrakbad/Thrakbad.github.io/README.md

 Once you are done on the configuration screen, leave it via the back button.
 You will see the Launcher home screen.

+## Wallpaper

+The launcher shows the device wallpaper in the background.
+This even works with live wallpapers.
+I recommend using a dark wallpaper, that is non-distracting.
+A galaxy live wallpaper looks amazing.

 ## Clock
 The clock automatically runs on the scheduled time for the Icarus International run.
 It offers a few of customization options.
 You can access the clock settings by tapping on the top bar in any screen where it is shown.